IvanLazarov03/Notes-App/README.md

 # Notes-App
 A notes app built using React
+Bassed on a challenge from the react module from The Complete 2024 Web Development Bootcamp by Angela Yu